-Every day, businesses and individuals are publicly accused of all kinds of criminal acts, such as fraud.
+Every day, businesses and individuals are publicly accused of a variety of criminal acts, including fraud.
 Reputations can easily be ruined.
-The activities of the media lawyers at AMS Advocaten in Amsterdam include responding to unlawful publications on the internet and in newspapers.
-If a publication is unlawful, a lawyer can demand rectification and/or removal of the article in question in interlocutory proceedings.
+AMS’s media lawyers have the know-how to quickly and effectively respond to unlawful publications on the internet and in newspapers.
+If a publication is unlawful, a lawyer can demand rectification and/or removal of that article in summary proceedings.
 In addition, there is an obligation to reimburse the victim for the damage caused.
 That damage may consist, for example, of reputational damage and, in the case of companies, lost turnover.
 It is also possible to lodge a complaint for slander, libel or defamation of character.

-If an accusation is unlawful, the aggrieved party can demand rectification in interlocutory proceedings through a lawyer.
+If an accusation is unlawful, the aggrieved party can demand rectification in summary proceedings through a lawyer.
 The court will then examine whether there is sufficient support for the accusation in the evidence available at the time of the statement.
-There are plenty of ins and outs involved in demanding the appropriate rectification, certainly if the rectification is to take place on the internet.
+There are many factors involved in demanding the appropriate rectification, certainly if the rectification is to take place on the internet.
 For example, the text itself needs to be carefully considered, but also the position where the rectification is to be placed and how long the rectification needs to remain in place.
 Matters such as the font and font size of the rectification also need to be considered.

 Alongside the civil unlawfulness and the action you can take in that regard, a criminal act may also have been committed for which you can also lodge a complaint.
 This will primarily involve slander, libel or defamation of character.

-In law, anyone whose honour or good name have been harmed is entitled to compensation.
+In law, anyone whose honour or good name has been harmed is entitled to compensation.
 This immaterial form of compensation is also known as damages.
 This applies in cases of reputational damage.
-The amount of the immaterial damage will need to be estimated and the judge has great latitude in setting a figure.
-In practice, judges often follow the damages guide, which contains many examples of rulings on reputational damage and damages.
+The amount of the immaterial damage will need to be estimated and the court has great latitude in setting a figure.
+In practice, courts often follow the damages guide, which contains many examples of rulings on reputational damage and damages.